MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties-auto/devenv-enabled-property.md

 ## Remarks

-For keys, this property determines whether a key is maintained in the database.
+For keys, this property determines whether any index (normal or SIFT) defined in the key is created in the database.
 If you are not using the key or if you rarely use the key, you may want to mark it as disabled for performance reasons.
 When you want to use the key you can change this setting.

 For fields, this property determines whether you can store data in the field.
 If the field is unused, disable it to conserve database space.
 In an XMLPort, a disabled field is read from the external file on import, but it is not inserted in the database.